 mHealth is an abbreviation for mobile health technology.
 Definitions for mHealth vary.
 We follow this one: “Medical and public health practice supported by mobile devices, such as mobile phones, patient monitoring devices, personal digital assistants (PDAs), and other wireless devices”(1).

-Examples of mHealth are: Diabetes monitoring sensor and/or app; wrist band monitoring the heart beat rate; an app that provides health advice after typing in physical or psychological symptoms.
-Many wellness- and fitness-apps are categorized as “health apps” (and accordingly as mHealth) in the app stores.
-Examples in this category are step counting apps, calorie intake monitoring apps and personal fitness training technology (for example a wristband in combination with an app).
+Some random examples of mHealth are: diabetes monitoring sensor and/or apps, wrist bands monitoring the heart beat rate, ingestible drug adherence sensors and apps that provides health advice after typing in physical or psychological symptoms.
+In addition, many wellness- and fitness-apps are categorized as “health apps” (and accordingly as mHealth) in the app stores.
+These can range from step counting apps, to calorie intake monitoring and personal fitness training technology (for example a wristband in combination with an app).

 - WHO Global Observatory for eHealth, World Health Organization.
 MHealth: new horizons for health through mobile technologies.
 Geneva: World Health Organization; 2011.
 Available from: http://www.who.int/goe/publications/goe_mhealth_web.pdf (Last accessed Jan 20, 2020)